Why do we teach Physical Education?

 The aim of Physical Education is to promote physical activity and healthy lifestyles.
 Children are taught to observe and use the concepts of fair play, honest competition and good sporting behaviour as individual participants, team members and spectators, thus embedding life-long values such as co-operation, collaboration and equity of play.

-We provide opportunities for children to learn how to stay safe in water and start swimming lessons in Year 3/4 and this gives children the opportunity to become confident in the water, know how to keep safe, and also meet the National Curriculum requirements of swimming 25m by the end of Year 6.
+We provide opportunities for children to learn how to stay safe in water and start swimming lessons in Year 3 or 4 and this gives children the opportunity to become confident in the water, know how to keep safe, and also meet the National Curriculum requirements of swimming 25m by the end of Year 6.

 Our PE Curriculum, along with PSHE and science, teaches children about the importance of healthy living and learning about the need for good nutrition.
 At St Silas Primary we aim for children to develop the necessary knowledge and skills which will have a positive impact on their future by becoming physically active citizens to benefit their long-term health and well-being.